The Sound of Music, 1965

 The Sound of Music filming location: Maria arrives at the Von Trapp mansion: Hellbrunner Allee, Salzburg, Austria

 The lakeside terrace, though, was filmed at Schloss Leopoldskron, a rococo castle on Leopoldskroner Teich, a small artificial lake on the southwest of the town.
-Now a private college, you can view Leopoldskron across the lake from König Ludwig Strasse.
+Now a seminar and conference centre, you can view Leopoldskron across the lake from König Ludwig Strasse.

 The Sound of Music filming location: the rear, lakeside terrace, of the ‘Von Trapp’ mansion: Schloss Leopoldskron, Salzburg, Austria